Kai should fit the workflow you already run.

 Calendar, webhook, and messaging paths are the fastest way to get Kai into the business's current flow.

-CRM and automation tooling can receive lead and call outcomes when a bespoke integration is unnecessary.
+CRM and automation tooling receive lead and call outcomes through webhooks and Zapier, no bespoke build required.

 Native now